Bramsnoek/DatabaseToClass/README.md

   Here you fill in an Username and a Password, these will function as the login details of your Oracle Database

 Class Information:
-Here you can fill in the namespace of your project
+Here you can fill in the namespace of your project.
    You can select a language (at the moment only C#) I want to add more languages  in the future Also you can select the type of properties you want:
    -Fields, the columns of your tables will be generated as fields